| Title: | MCMC Estimation of Bayesian Vectorautoregressions |

 coefficients assuming a factor structure for the errors, the equation

-sampled using package factorstochvol-package
+factor-structure are sampled using package

-'s function update_fsv
+factorstochvol-package's function update_fsv

 callable on the C-level only.